 It’s not going to be comfortable for larger frames because the lightweight stock can get a little out of control without the right sizing.
 However, if you hate the way some of the larger, tactical-style markers handle, this could help your issue.

-The M3+ is one of the most advanced options on the market with a price tag to match, but that’s a trade-off we’d gladly take.
+The M3+ is one of the most advanced options on the market — with a price to match.
+However, that’s a trade-off we’ll gladly take.
 You can customize just about every aspect of this marker with a range of paint sizes and updated breech geometry.

-The gun has no exposed screws or plates, opting instead for Dye’s Slide And Lock Airport (SLAP).
-It offers optimized flow control and a two-speed operation with a soft initial release for accuracy and a speed boost operation to follow up.
+The gun has no exposed screws or plates, opting instead for Dye’s Slide and Lock Airport (SLAP).
+It offers optimized flow control and a two-speed operation, with a soft initial release for accuracy and a speed boost operation.
 The BWing21 Mag-Reach Trigger Blade adds firing speed with reduced feedback.
 It’s the paintball marker of the future.

-This is the paintball marker you never thought you’d see in your lifetime.
+This is the paintball marker you never thought you’d see in your lifetime, too.
 With enough capability stacked inside an almost perfectly sleek housing, you won’t risk catching anything as you’re moving around.
-It’s incredibly light and packed with high tech features.
+It’s incredibly light and packed with high-tech features.

 Each paintball gun is well-reviewed and offers customization options for better gameplay.
 The housing of each gun has to be able to withstand both indoor and outdoor play, so all of them do to some extent.
 They also provide excellent firepower with great accuracy.